heltan/Fashion-Organizer/README.md

 # Fashion-Organizer
-A closet app to save and sort clothes by brand and type!
+A one-page React closet app to save and sort clothes by brand and type!
 A WIP, but working.
+Uses MongoDB to run CRUD operations on records.

 To start, fork and clone down the repo.
 Run 'npm install', run 'npm run build' and lastly run 'npm start'.
 Open the /public/index.html file in the browser.